James-HoneyBadger/HB_Adventure_Games/docs/DSK_CONVERSION_GUIDE.md

-# Converting Original Eamon Adventures
+# Converting Classic Eamon Adventures

-This guide explains how to convert original Apple II Eamon disk images (.DSK files) to JSON format for use with the Linux Eamon engine.
+This guide explains how to convert original Apple II Eamon disk images (.DSK files) to JSON format for use with the Adventure Construction Set.

+The Adventure Construction Set includes Eamon compatibility to allow you to play classic adventures from the 1980s-1990s.

 ## Quick Start